 Yes it is.
 In the output list (that can drop down from most 'Print' buttons), you can select 'View (PDF)', 'Email (PDF)', and 'PDF File'.
 The last option writes the invoice out to a PDF file in a location and file name of your choice.Is it possible to change the invoice numbers so my sales bills start with S 101 Labor bills start with L 101 and other series starts with E 101 ?

 That is quite a lot of text you want to add to the invoice.
-There are two ways you might be able to do this:
+There are three ways you might be able to do this:

 b) Get your invoices pre-printed and have the Terms and Conditions printed on them.
 Then use one of the 'Plain A4' invoice formats (also in Defaults and Variables).
 The problem with this, is that your Terms and Conditions will take up so much space on the front of your invoice.
 So maybe option a) is better, print them on the back.
 There's no reason why you couldn't have the back pre-printed.

-If the information you require is not here, send an email to email@example.com
+If the information you require is not here, please email to email@example.com